Units 608-613, Building 15W, Science Park, Shatin, Hong Kong

-Karolinska Institutet (KI) is one of the world’s leading medical universities.
-Its vision is to significantly contribute to the improvement of human health.
-KI accounts for the single largest share of all academic medical research conducted in Sweden and offers the country’s broadest range of education in medicine and health sciences.
-The Nobel Assembly at KI selects the Nobel laureates in Physiology or Medicine.
+Karolinska Institutet is one of the world’s leading medical universities.
+Its vision is to advance knowledge about life and strive towards better health for all.
+Karolinska Institutet accounts for the single largest share of all academic medical research conducted in Sweden and offers the country’s widest range of medical courses and programmes.
+Since 1901 the Nobel Assembly at Karolinska Institutet selects the Nobel Laureates in Physiology or Medicine.

-As part of Karolinska Institutet, Ming Wai Lau Centre for Reparative Medicine (MWLC) is established to significantly contribute to the improvement of human health by conducting cutting edge research in reparative medicine and related subjects, by creating a new platform for synergies between academia and innovation in Sweden and Hong Kong as well as China, and fostering future leaders in both academia and industry.
+As part of Karolinska Institutet, Ming Wai Lau Centre for Reparative Medicine (MWLC) is established to further accelerate research in stem cell biology, biomedical engineering, biotechnology, and regenerative medicine at Karolinska Institutet, by creating a new platform for synergies between academia and innovation in Sweden and Hong Kong as well as Mainland China, and fostering future leaders in both academia and industry.

-The Stockholm node encompasses a research grant program aimed at group leaders at KI in the broad subject of reparative medicine and who are pursuing research in subjects related to the field.
+The Stockholm node encompasses a research grant programme aimed at group leaders at Karolinska Institutet in the broad subject of reparative medicine and who are pursuing research related to the field.
 Six Lau Fellows are appointed to spearhead research efforts of the node.

-As part of its mission, MWLC develops and engages in research courses, workshops, and symposia at both the Stockholm and Hong Kong nodes, to enhance interactions of the research communities in Karolinska Institutet, Hong Kong, Mainland China and the rest of the world, and to nurture opportunities for inter-institutional collaboration.
+MWLC aims at improving human health and quality of life through excellent research based on fruitful and successful international teamwork and collaborations.
+As part of its mission, MWLC also develops and engages in research courses, seminars, and symposia at both nodes, to enhance interactions of the research communities in Karolinska Institutet, Hong Kong, Mainland China and the rest of the world, and to nurture opportunities for inter-institutional collaboration.